The Road to Online Poker Legalization in Illinois

 Online gambling expansion has only been considered once since 2011.
 In 2013, Senators Donne Trotter and Terry Link introduced an online gambling provision in SB1739, the Chicago Casino Development Act.
 Online gambling would have been made legal in Illinois and bad actors would be banned from participating for 10 years from the signing of the bill into law.

 Lawmakers did not support the iGaming provision and it was later removed from the bill.
-That’s the last time the state legislature in Illinois has considered iGaming.
 An informal hearing was held on iGaming in 2014, but little progress was made.
 Later, State Senate President John Cullerton told reporters that iGaming would not happen until the matter of live casino expansion has been resolved.

 Unfortunately, the state is no closer to resolving live casino expansion today as they were in 2014.
 Bills are filed annually, but continue to fail.
 Original estimates put Illinois at implementing iGaming sometime in 2017.
 However, there’s little reason to believe that this has a realistic chance of happening.

 It is our opinion that it will be around 2017 or 2018 that the live casino expansion issue finally gets resolved.
 Afterwards, it may be 2019 or even 2020 before we see regulated online poker in Illinois.

 Will PokerStars Be Granted a License to Offer Online Poker in Illinois?

 Illinois is one state that we’re not 100% certain will fall in line and allow PokerStars to offer online poker once the activity is regulated.
 Our reason stems from the language in the state’s only attempt to regulate iPoker in 2013.